dnkaUC/ayywareRemake/README.md

  - edited some other Stuff
  - Enemy HP set it too 100
  - Updated LBY Text
+ - Added Target Switch Side on Key Press
+ - Fixed Some Bugs
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -